S3 features

 Upload part of a multi-part upload, using an existing object as the source instead of providing new data.

-You may also specify a range for the copied object.
+You can also specify a range for the copied object.

 Use Signature V4 with AWS CLI